25 Questions around this concept.

 Biot-Savart Law:-

-If a point charge q is kept at rest near a current carrying wire, It is found that no force acts on charge.
-It means a current carrying wire does not produce electric field.
+If a point charge q is kept at rest near a current-carrying wire, It is found that no force acts on charge.
+It means a current-carrying wire does not produce electric field.

 However, if the charge q is projected in the direction of the current with velocity v, then it is deflected towards the wire (q is assumed positive).
-There must be a field at P which exerts a force on the charge when it is projected, but not when it is kept at rest.
+There must be a field at P that exerts a force on the charge when it is projected, but not when it is kept at rest.
 This field is different from the electric field which always exerts a force on a charged particle whether it is at rest or in motion.
-This new field is called magnetic field and is denoted by the symbol B. The force exerted by a magnetic field is called magnetic force.
+This new field is called the magnetic field and is denoted by the symbol B. The force exerted by a magnetic field is called magnetic force.

 Now let’s study about Biot-Savart Law:-